janosbinder/terraform-provider-cf/website/docs/r/app.html.markdown

 Modifying this argument will cause the application to be restaged.

 * `environment` - (Optional, Map) Key/value pairs of all the environment variables to run in your app.
 Does not include any system or service variables.
+Defaults to empty map.

 ### Health Checks